//not the thank-you page How is Fault Determined in a Car Accident? - Detroit Injury Lawyer

 Determining Fault in a Three-Car Accident in Michigan

 Liability in a three-car accident could fall on any one of the drivers.
-There will likely be one driver who is primarily at fault for the accident and will bear the largest percentage of fault.
-However, if one or both of the other drivers also contributed to the collision in some way, then a jury or the court could assign a percentage of liability to them too.
+There will likely be one driver who is primarily at fault for the accident, with the largest percentage of fault.
+However, if one or both of the other drivers contributed to the collision somehow, then a jury or the court could also assign a percentage of liability to them.

 In one scenario, the rear car might be primarily at fault.
 That vehicle rear-ends the vehicle in the middle, pushing that middle car into the front vehicle.
-Another scenario is that the middle vehicle rear-ends the front vehicle, and then the rear vehicle hits the middle vehicle.
+Another scenario is that the middle vehicle rear-ends the front vehicle, and then the rear vehicle hits the middle.

 There is a third possibility, although less likely.
 In some accidents, the front car may stop suddenly, causing a chain reaction.
 The percentage of liability will vary based on facts such as the reason for stopping, whether they have working brake lights, how close the middle car was following, etc. To determine liability, the insurance company or jury will assign a percentage of liability to each party.
 The percentage of fault determines who can collect damages.